-The Academy is insured through Zurich and is a member of the DfE's Risk Protection

-Arrangement and this includes cover for liability arising through staff providing support to pupils with medical needs.
+The Academy is a member of the DfE's Risk Protection Arrangement (RPA) and this includes cover for liability arising through staff providing support to pupils with medical needs.
 Copies of the policy are available by request to staff providing such support.